 The plums will be becoming soft to the touch and the taste will be sweet and juicy.
 Hopefully, you have actually eaten a ripe plum at some point in your life and can use this memory as a barometer.

-Color of the ripening plums can also be an indicator as to harvesting plums at their peak.
+The color of the ripening plums can also be an indicator of plums at their peak.
 As plums approach maturity, the fruit develops its characteristic color.
 However, there are many cultivars of plum, so you need to be aware of the variety in your garden and how it should look prior to harvesting.

 Also, as the fruit ripens, the plum develops an almost powdered color in some varieties.